azl6/app_correios_backend/README.md

 >Status: Finished ✔️

-### API build with Java, using many technologies, and serving as the backend for the following project: https://github.com/azold6/app_correios_frontend
+### API built with Java, using many technologies, and serving as the backend for the following project: https://github.com/azold6/app_correios_frontend

 ### Technologies used: